-- Political Economy, History, & International Law June 2022 (tentative date) with Professor Susan Marks, London School of Economics - Aesthetics of the International(s) October 2023 (tentative date) with Professor Kate Miles, University of Cambridge - Space and Scale in International Legal History Spring 2024 (tentative date) with Professor Luis Eslava, University of Kent
+- Political Economy, History, & International Law June 2 & 3, 2022 with Professor Susan Marks, London School of Economics. - Aesthetics of the International(s) October 2023 (tentative date) with Professor Kate Miles, University of Cambridge. - Space and Scale in International Legal History Spring 2024 (tentative date) with Professor Luis Eslava, University of Kent.

-Thanks to the generous support of the Swiss National Science Foundation (SNSF), the Global Governance Centre, and the International Law Department, we will be able to invite one senior scholar to each workshop.
+Thanks to the generous support of the Swiss National Science Foundation (SNSF), the Droit programme of the Conférence Universitaire de Suisse Occidental (CUSO), and the Global Governance Centre & the International Law Department at IHEID, we will be able to invite one senior scholar to each workshop.
 She, he, or they, will deliver a public lecture and provide general feedback to the draft papers presented by the participants.
 Professors based at the Graduate Institute will serve as discussants, moderators, and will intervene in roundtable sessions.
 For the last session, a roundtable of last-year PhDs will be convened instead.
 We hope that these workshops will serve as incubators of long-lasting networks of heterodox and innovative scholarship in the field of global governance.

 The speakers will be chosen from a public call for papers, considering the importance of a diverse mix of participants from different disciplinary and geographical sensibilities, along with a balanced composition between scholars of different genders and career-stages.
 Sadly, in principle, we will not be able to fund the travel and accommodation costs of the participants.
+We expect to host these workshops in person, but hybrid participation might be considered depending on the overall sanitary situation or to facilitate the participation of speakers that might be facing financial or migratory barriers.